How Deductible Choices Affect Your Costs

-Choosing a higher deductible can significantly reduce your warranty premium.
-But is the savings worth the additional out-of-pocket cost per repair?
-Understanding the math helps you make the right choice.
+Choosing a higher deductible can reduce your overall coverage price, but it means paying more out-of-pocket per repair.
+Understanding how deductibles work helps you make the right choice.

 Understanding Warranty Deductibles

-Your deductible is what you pay per repair visit before warranty coverage kicks in.
+Your deductible is what you pay per repair visit before coverage kicks in.
 Options typically range from $0 to $250.
-Higher deductibles mean lower premiums but more out-of-pocket expense per claim.
+Higher deductibles mean lower pricing but more out-of-pocket expense per claim.

-Zero deductible plans cost the most but eliminate out-of-pocket expenses for covered repairs.
+Zero deductible plans eliminate out-of-pocket expenses for covered repairs.
 Best for those who expect multiple claims or want predictable costs with no surprises.

 Making the Right Choice

-If you expect one major claim, higher deductibles make sense - you save on premium and pay the deductible only once.
-If you expect multiple claims, $0 deductible may be better value.
+If you expect one major claim, a higher deductible can make sense - you pay it only once.
+If you expect multiple claims, a $0 deductible may be better value.

 Frequently Asked Questions